Eumaeus/blackwell_spring2019/comp_hum.md

 (Newer assignment appear at the top)

+- You can play with [this online tool](https://www.wordclouds.com) for making word-clouds.
+Of what use are word-clouds?
 - See [this page](texts/csc270_final_project.md) on the details of the final project.
 - For **Wednesday, March 27**: Play with `cite.sc` in the VM.
 By default it will (after you do a `git pull`) work with a "corpus" consisting of three versions of the Gospel of John (English, Spanish, and Greek).
 You can also play with it in [the CiteApp](http://folio.furman.edu/cite.html).
 With reference to the [API for CTS URNs](http://folio2.furman.edu/xciteAPI/edu/holycross/shot/cite/CtsUrn.html) and the [API for the OHCO2 Library](http://folio2.furman.edu/ohco2Api/edu/holycross/shot/ohco2/index.html), play with the `cite.sc` script to see how you might manipulate a text.
 Can you… select (and print out) just Chapter 2 of John?
 Can you print out ten lines at a time?
 Can you find Catalog Info for a version of the text?
 Aim your thinking at how you might use this library to *generate* a *series* of files containing your text—chapter-by-chapter, or by some other chunk.
 - For **Monday, March 25**: Look at [this file](https://github.com/Eumaeus/workspace2019/blob/master/cex/demo.cex).
 You ultimately want your text to follow this format.
 Try to make your file into a `.cex` file.
 You will have notes from class about the values to put in the `#!citelibrary` and `#!ctscatalog` fields.
 You can test it using [this page](http://folio.furman.edu/cite.html) to test it.